Key facts

 Home EV charger grant — who qualifies?

-The Electric Vehicle Chargepoint Grant (formerly the EVHS) provides up to £350 — or 75% of the installation cost, whichever is lower — towards installing a home charger.
+The Electric Vehicle Chargepoint Grant (formerly the EVHS) now shows up to £500 — or 75% of the installation cost, whichever is lower — towards installing a home charger.

 You can apply if: